mychan24/restinginpca/archive/README.md

 	- The original data is ROI\*ROI\*10 sessions correlation data (r)
 	- Only the positive correlations are kept
 	- Analyze with SVD without centering and normalizing rows and/or coloumns

+4. MuSu_preliminaryCode"
+	- First pass of MuSu analysis.
+	- A preliminary version of the code.